chocolatey-archive/puppet-chocolatey/README.md

 (**Property**: This parameter represents a concrete state on the target system.)

 Specifies the location of the source repository.
 Valid options: String of a URL pointing to an OData feed (such as chocolatey/chocolatey_server), a CIFS (UNC) share, or a local folder.
-Default: The `name` of the resource.
+Required when `ensure => present` (`present` is default value for `ensure`).

 ##### `user`